froger-me/wp-unpublish/README.md

 This is where the **Unpublished** (unpublish) post status provided by this plugin comes into play.
 It allows content publishers to assign a dedicated status to content they desire not to be published, and avoid assigning a semantically inaccurate status.

+### Installation
+Upload the plugin files to the `/wp-content/plugins/wp-unpublish` directory of your Wordpress installation.

 ### Deactivate and Uninstall

 When deactivated, all the posts maked Unpublished are not accessible anymore in the wordpress Admin Dashboard.